dario-l/LinearKeyAllocator/README.md

 LinearKeyAllocator allows to generate incremental keys (int, long) based on last seed value stored in database.

-Works likes the Hilo algorithm (from NHibernate) but better becouse do not create big holes when application restarts.
+Works likes the HiLo algorithm (from NHibernate) but better becouse do not create big holes when application restarts.

 It aims to be a tool for generating database keys without having to